colindean/talks/make_python_devex/presentation.md

 COLIN:

-As the second generation of ARM Macs roll out to developers, there's still a small but necessary challenge to support both Intel and ARM architectures.
+As the fourth generation of ARM Macs roll out to developers, there's still a tiny but necessary challenge to support both Intel and ARM architectures.
-I'd hoped that enough time had passed for the Python ecosystem to have fully shipped binaries for ARM Macs, but that's simply not yet come to pass.
-I've found that as of Python 3.10 in mid 2022, I have to compile some dependencies from source, because, in a lot of cases, Python is merely a nice wrapper around a library written in a compiled language like C, C++, or Rust.
+As I said earlier, I'm having to compile new stuff far less often, but it's now the older stuff we're having to compile sometimes
-Things are better in Python 3.11 so far but the ecosystem hasn't fully caught up yet for the recent release.
+I have to compile some dependencies from source, because, in a lot of cases, Python is merely a nice wrapper around a library written in a compiled language like C, C++, or Rust.

 :::